Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Introduction

 \section{Introduction}

-A fundamental assumption for the success of machine learning algorithms is that the training and test data sets share the same generating distribution.
-However, in many applications, the underlying distribution of the test data may exhibit a shift from that of the training data, which might be due to changing environments or data being collected at different times and locations \citep{quinonero2008dataset, koh2021wilds, malinin2021shifts, nado2021uncertainty}.
-Such distributional shifts may lead to most machine learning algorithms having a poor or unstable prediction performance for the test data even when the algorithms are fine-tuned on the training data.
-It is critical yet challenging to construct a generalizable machine learning algorithm that guarantees excellent prediction performance even in the presence of distributional shifts.
+A fundamental assumption for the success of machine learning (ML) algorithms is that the training and test data sets share the same underlying distribution.
+However, when a domain shift occurs -- that is, when the distribution of the test data differs from that of the training data -- classical statistical learning algorithms often exhibit unreliable performance, even when they are carefully fine-tuned on the training data \cite{quinonero2008dataset, koh2021wilds, malinin2021shifts}.
+Developing methods that remain robust and achieve excellent prediction performance under domain shift is both critical and challenging.

-Distributionally robust optimization (DRO) has proven effective in improving the prediction model's generalizability for unseen target populations; see \citet{rahimian2019distributionally, namkoong2017variance, sinha2017certifying,ben2013robust,bertsimas2018data,blanchet2019data,blanchet2019robust, gao2023distributionally,gao2022wasserstein,kuhn2019wasserstein} for examples.
-The main idea of DRO is to incorporate the distributional uncertainty of the test data into the optimization process, with the crucial operational step of minimizing the adversarial loss defined over a class of target distributions centered around the training data's empirical distribution.

-Since DRO can be overly pessimistic in practice, the group DRO was proposed as a more accurate prediction model when analyzing the data collected from multiple sources \citep{sagawa2019distributionally, hu2018does}.
-In various real-world applications such as face recognition \citep{grother2011report}, language identification \citep{blodgett2016demographic}, and electronic health record (EHR) data analysis \citep{singh2022generalizability, rasmy2018study}, the training data is often collected from multiple sources, with group labels indicating sources of the data.
-The group DRO was defined to optimize the worst-group loss over a collection of target distributions generated from the multi-source populations \citep{sagawa2019distributionally,hu2018does}.
-Despite its superior empirical performance, the construction of more flexible distributionally robust prediction models with multi-source data and their related interpretation and statistical theory is largely lacking.
+Domain adaptation techniques have proven to be effective for improving generalization by transferring knowledge from one or multiple source domains to an unseen target domain \cite{mansour2008domain, duan2012domain, ganin2016domain, saito2018maximum}.
+In contrast to traditional multi-source settings, where only data from multiple source domains are available, the multi-source unsupervised domain adaptation (MSDA) framework leverages not only multiple labeled source datasets but also unlabeled target data, as depicted in Figure \ref{fig: msda}.
+By incorporating the unlabeled target observations, MSDA may lead to better predictive models tailored for the target domain.
+This approach is particularly important in fields such as healthcare \cite{schulam2015framework, perone2019unsupervised} or finance \cite{cao2021data}, where the acquisition of target labels is often expensive or infeasible, and the target domain can differ substantially from any of the source domains.
+Meanwhile, compared to the semi-supervised setting, which considers more covariate data than outcome labels, this work focuses on the fully unsupervised setting for the target domain, where no target labels are available.